mjd-tech/Linux-notes/networking/README.md

 - DNS: systemd-resolved
 - /etc/resolv.conf: nameserver 127.0.0.53
 - actual nameservers in use: `resolvectl status`
+- Raspberry Pi OS does not use netplan or systemd-resolved

 ## Arch-Based systems
 - NetworkManager with no plugins